Bru Luccas Turns Head While Walking Through A Casino In Skimpy Bikini

 The lower portion of the suit was just as hot.
 Its thin straps stretched below her chiseled hip bones and accentuated her tiny waist.
 The front hit a few inches below her navel and showcased her cut abs.
 The end of the clip also shared a tease of her strong stems.

 Bru did not add any jewelry to her outfit and instead let her fit figure speak for itself.
 Even though she was indoors, she shielded her eyes with a pair of oval sunglasses with gold rims.
 Her eyewear covered the majority of Bru’s face, and she appeared to be wearing a small application of makeup that included blush.
+She also held a water bottle in her hand.

 In the caption, the social media star shared that she has been working out hard to lose the weight that she gained during the quarantine.
 At the end of the video, someone could be heard yelling, “get it, girl!”

-It comes as no surprise that the photo has earned rave reviews from fans.
+It comes as no surprise that the video has earned rave reviews from fans.
 The update has already received over 77,000 likes and 700-plus comments.
 Most Instagrammers raved over Bru’s bombshell body while countless others let her know that they also gained weight during the quarantine.

 “Down 15 since start of quarantine,” another social media user wrote.